Learn to Love Learning in 4 Simple Steps

 Humans are built to learn.
 That’s what separates us so drastically from other animals: we love to learn, and we’re very, very good at it.

-1. Unlearn your assumptions about yourself
+Step #1: Unlearn your assumptions about yourself

 You’re not the same person who fidgeted through school assemblies and fell asleep in your maths textbook.

-What’s different is that you’re an adult now.
+Now, we're not saying that you’d react any differently now under similarly constrained circumstances, but what’s different is that you’re an adult now.
 You have the capacity to turn your attention to the things you really want to learn, the authority to ask questions, and the freedom to find a subject and a style of learning that works for you.

-2. Find your motivation
+Step #2: Find your motivation